 C., D., E., B., A.

-Having several aliases allows criminals to live different lives, grow different reputations, and elude the law, but it also makes it difficult to positively identify people.
-In 1948 an old man claiming to be Jesse James said he knew that Billy the Kid was still alive, sending investigator, William V. Morrison on a fresh manhunt.
+Having several aliases allows criminals to live different lives, develop different reputations, and elude the law, but it also makes it difficult to positively identify people.
+In 1948 an old man claiming to be Jesse James said he knew that Billy the Kid was still alive, sending investigator William V. Morrison on a fresh manhunt.
 In conclusion, Morrison found O.L.
 Roberts in Texas and began to unravel the mystery.
 Roberts claimed the wrong man was shot in 1881 on a dark, chaotic night.
 Witnesses on the scene admitted to being unsure of the dead man’s identity, therefore allowing the real Billy the Kid to go on to lead a life as a prospector, undetected for many years.

 What elements prevented DNA tests from being conducted to confirm the identification of Billy’s and his mother’s remains in 2003?

 A. Lack of clarity on location of actual burial sites.

 B. The courts blocked the proposal to dig up remains.